Intimate dining restaurants are on the rise – here are 21 of the best

 Address: 259 Victoria Street, Darlinghurst, Sydney, NSW

 Eating at The Paddock feels a bit like time-travelling to the past to visit your country cousins who lived on a farm in Queensland.
-The dining room appears to have been cloned from the paddock-to-plate experience of our dreams.
-The restaurant is tucked away in the folds of the Gold Coast hinterland on the grounds of Beechmont Estate, 45 minutes from the Gold Coast.
-Here, seasonal ingredients get the special treatment they deserve from husband-and-wife team Chris and Alex Norman at the charming hatted restaurant, which seats just 40.
+The dining room appears appears cloned from the paddock-to-plate experience of our dreams.
+The charming hatted restaurant seats just 40 and is 45 minutes from the Gold Coast.
+Here, in the folds of the hinterland, seasonal ingredients get the special treatment they deserve from husband-and-wife team Chris and Alex Norman.
 Enjoy comforting country classics such as Brisbane Valley quail and mud crab tortellini.

 Address: 422 Binna Burra Road, Beechmont, Qld

 This warm and inviting eatery in Brunswick East may as well be in a dispatch about the best places to take your Valentine’s Day date to dinner.
-But it’s also great for you and yours year-round as it’s cornered the market on cosy.
+Etta has cornered the market on cosy.
 Etta has its devotees for the fact it has the feel of a family dining room and, depending on the crowd, it can either be all whispered conversations or filled with cheer and chatter.
-We know that Melburnians are obsessed with dining out where the overall feel is friendly and welcoming.
-The food is great, the lo-fi wines lovely, the service is sharp and the overall experience an absolute corker.
+The overall feel is friendly and welcoming.
+The food is great, lo-fi wines lovely, service sharp and overall experience an absolute corker.

 Address: 60 Lygon St, Brunswick East, Melbourne, Vic